 I believe in order to come to terms with your divorce, you need to work through the 7 phases of divorce recovery but also, embrace and reclaim your life after divorce.

 What does “reclaiming your life” mean?

 If you’ve been taken back by God from an abusive (adulterous, foolish, or addicted) husband, then reclaiming your life is very important.
-It’s taking each part of your life and learning to reclaim what was lost or misplaced during a marriage (or during the divorce).
+It’s taking each part of your life and learning to reclaim what was lost or misplaced during the marriage (or during the divorce).
 Things you gave up to circle your life around the created instead of the Creator.
-It’s deciding that you will be a victor over your circumstances rather than a victim, even if that’s hard.
+It’s deciding that you will be a victory over your circumstances rather than a victim, even if that’s hard.